 Jury awards $78.5 million for cerebral palsy birth injury

-Posted on behalf of The Bell Law Firm, PLLC on May 10, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on May 10, 2012 in Medical Malpractice

 Pregnancy and the miracle of birth always involve some risk for West Virginia mothers and infants.
 In fact, even when physicians and hospital staff do everything right, it isn't always possible to avoid an unfortunate outcome.
 There have been and continue to be many medical malpractice cases, however, where hospitals, doctors, nurses and others utterly fail in their duty to provide mothers, unborn fetuses and newborn infants with competent medical care

 As we mentioned in our last medical malpractice blog post on a birth injury case, juries often render the largest birth injury verdicts in cases where infants have suffered damage that will require a lifetime of care and expense.
 These verdicts serve two important purposes.
 First and foremost, they provide victims with the financial resources needed to ensure quality care and as much quality of life as possible for injured children.
 Second, they send an important message to the medical community to do better and not repeat such mistakes.